junegunn/fzf/README.md

 ### Install as Vim plugin

-fzf was not designed to be a Vim plugin, but you can use it as one.
-The only reason one might consider using fzf in Vim is its speed.
-For a very large list of files, fzf is significantly faster than native Vim plugins.

-You can use any Vim plugin manager to install fzf as a Vim plugin.
+You can use any Vim plugin manager to install fzf for Vim.
 If you don't use one, I recommend you try [vim-plug](https://github.com/junegunn/vim-plug).

 1. [Install vim-plug](https://github.com/junegunn/vim-plug#usage)
 2. Edit your .vimrc